Random forest estimation of conditional distribution functions and conditional quantiles: Introduction

 \section{Introduction}

 Conditional distribution functions and conditional quantiles estimation is an important task in several domains including environment, insurance or industry.
-It is also an important tool for Quantile Oriented Sensitivity Analysis (QOSA), see e.g., \citet{fort2016new,maume2018estimation,browne2017estimate}.
-In order to estimate conditional quantiles, various methods exist such as kernel based estimation or quantile regression \citep{koenker2001quantile} but they present some limitations.
+It is also an important tool for Quantile Oriented Sensitivity Analysis (QOSA), see e.g., \cite{fort2016new,maume2018estimation,browne2017estimate,qosa_shapley}.
+In order to estimate conditional quantiles, various methods exist such as kernel based estimation or quantile regression \cite{koenker2001quantile} but they present some limitations.
 Indeed, the performance of kernel methods strongly depends on the bandwidth parameter selection and quickly breaks down as the number of covariates increases.
-On one other hand, quantile regression is not adapted in a non-gaussian setting since the true conditional quantile is not necessarily a linear combination of the input variables \citep{maume2017quantile}.
-To overcome these issues, we propose to explore the Random Forest estimation of conditional quantiles \citep{meinshausen2006quantile}.
+On the other hand, quantile regression \vero{as presented in \cite{koenker2001quantile} may not be adapted} in a non-gaussian setting since the true conditional quantile is not necessarily a linear combination of the input variables \cite{maume2017quantile}.
+To overcome these issues, we propose to explore the random forest estimation of conditional quantiles \cite{meinshausen2006quantile}.

 Random forest algorithms allow a flexible modeling of interactions in high dimension by building a large number of regression trees and averaging their predictions.
-The most famous random forest algorithm is that of \citet{breiman2001random} whose construction is based on the seminal work of \citet{amit1997shape,ho1998random,dietterich2000ensemble}.
-Breiman's random forest estimate is a combination of two essential components: Bagging and Classification And Regression Trees (CART)-split criterion \citep{breiman1984classification}.
-Bagging for \textit{bootstrap-aggregating} was proposed by \citet{breiman1996bagging} in order to improve the performance of weak or unstable learners.
+The most famous random forest algorithm is that of \cite{breiman2001random} whose construction is based on the seminal work of \cite{amit1997shape,ho1998random,dietterich2000ensemble}.
+Breiman's random forest estimate is a combination of two essential components: Bagging and Classification And Regression Trees (CART)-split criterion \cite{breiman1984classification}.
+Bagging for \textit{bootstrap-aggregating} was proposed by \cite{breiman1996bagging} in order to improve the performance of weak or unstable learners. \vero{Two types of randomness are included: a \kev{bootstrap} sample is used to construct each tree and at each split step, \verob{some input variables are chosen randomly in $\{X_1\/,\ldots\/, X_d\}$. }}

-Random forests are also related to some local averaging algorithms such as nearest neighbors methods \citep{lin2006random,biau2010layered} or kernel estimators \citep{scornet2016random}.
-More precisely, thanks to \citet{lin2006random}, the random forest method can be seen as an adaptive neighborhood regression procedure and therefore the prediction (estimation of the conditional mean) can be formulated as a weighted average of the observed response variables.
+Random forests are also related to some local averaging algorithms such as nearest neighbors methods \cite{lin2006random,biau2010layered} or kernel estimators \cite{scornet2016random}.
+More precisely, thanks to \cite{lin2006random}, the random forest method can be seen as an adaptive neighborhood regression procedure and therefore the prediction (estimation of the conditional mean) can be formulated as a weighted average of the observed response variables.